tfaure42/YAPT/README.md

 2. Compile with `make`.
 It should compile your project and create a shared library (.so) in the YAPT directory.
    This library will be used by ctype to call your ft_printf function.

-3. Then just run the YAPT executable with one of the test files provided (or even your own test file) :
+3. Just run the YAPT executable with one of the test files provided (or even your own test file) :

     ./yapt test_files/dummy_cases.py